smcatee/Portfolio/content/about.md

 title: About Me
 ---

-I am a Biostatistics MS student at the NYU Department of Global and Public Health.
+I am a Biostatistics MS student at the NYU School of Global Public Health.